paulsengroup/hictkpy/docs/quickstart.rst

   In [1]: import hictkpy as htk

-  # .mcool and .cool files work as well
+  # .mcool and .cool files are also supported
   In [2]: f = htk.File("4DNFIOTPSS3L.hic", 10_000)

   In [3]: f.path()